SethCottam/SpiderBox/README.md

 # SpiderBox
-_As locally hosted sandbox tool with web availability, SpiderBox allows for rapid deployment of Javascript, CSS, and HTML scripts with potential future support for apps._
+_A locally hosted sandbox tool with web availability, SpiderBox allows for rapid deployment of Javascript, CSS, and HTML scripts with potential future support for apps._

 <!-- Patirjk-Hex ASCII Art
                            ______                                         _____